-Rule 4.3 NASSPDA Approved
+C.2.4.3 NASSPDA Approved

 - 1. Only NASSPDA approved adjudicators may judge at NASSPDA sanctioned competitions and must carry an active Individual Membership with NASSPDA at the time of the event (see exception below under point 10.). - 2.
-An adjudicator fulfilling the qualification requirements listed under the previous rule (Section C.2, Rule 4.2 "Qualifications") may apply for approval to judge at NASSPDA sanctioned events. - 3.
-In order to be approved by NASSPDA, adjudicators must submit an application to NASSPDA's Judges Committee (judgescommittee@nasspda.org), to be found on NASSPDA's website, and must carry an active Individual Membership with NASSPDA at the time of the application. - 4.
+An adjudicator fulfilling the qualification requirements listed under the previous rule (Section C.2, Rule 4.2 "Qualifications") may apply for approval to judge at NASSPDA sanctioned events.

+- 3. In order to be approved by NASSPDA, adjudicators must apply through NASSPDA's website (www.nasspda.org) and must carry an active Individual Membership with NASSPDA at the time of the application. - 4.
 The Judges Committee, as part of the Competition Committee, shall consist at a minimum of 4 members, composed of 2 members of the Board of Directors (one of which shall chair the committee) and 2 invited members from NASSPDA's membership.
 The composition of the committee shall reflect an adequate geographical and gender balance. - 5.
 Once an application has been submitted, the Judges Committee has two weeks to make its recommendation to the Board of Directors.
 The Board will approve or disapprove the application at its next scheduled meeting. - 6.
 The organizer(s) of NASSPDA sanctioned events shall inform all invited judges that NASSPDA approval is required.
-If invited judges have not yet been approved by NASSPDA, it is recommended to allow sufficient time for processing (a minimum of two months is recommended).

-- 7. Approved adjudicators shall be listed on NASSPDA's website with the date of the last update of this list. - 8.
+If invited judges have not yet been approved by NASSPDA, it is recommended to allow sufficient time for processing (a minimum of two months is recommended). - 7.
+Approved adjudicators shall be listed on NASSPDA's website with the date of the last update of this list. - 8.
 If approval has been declined, an application may be resubmitted in the subsequent calendar year. - 9.
 Any portion of an event not sanctioned by or not falling under the purview of NASSPDA may be judged by adjudicators who are not approved by NASSPDA. - 10.
 Invited adjudicators to NASSPDA sanctioned events that don't fall under the geographical jurisdiction of NASSPDA shall not be required to carry an active Individual Membership with NASSPDA, but shall prove to the Judges Committee an equal or comparable qualification as set forth for NASSPDA approved adjudicators.

-Rule 4.4 Judging Criteria
+C.2.4.4 Judging Criteria